-- (b) Policies & Procedures A Certified Company shall establish and maintain policies and procedures that provide rules, processes, and procedures it follows in the purchase or sale of receivables to ensure accuracy and completeness of information. - (c) Required Data & Documents When purchasing or selling receivables, a Certified Company shall obtain or provide at the time of the transaction the following account related information6 [the purchase/sale agreement may authorize the use of secure document storage facilities maintained by the seller or a third party for the documents referenced in subparagraphs (vi), (xiii), and (xiv), provided that the purchaser has reviewed the portfolio pursuant to paragraph (e), has access to the documents, and can demand delivery of any or all of the documents upon request]: - (i)# The consumer's first and last name; - (ii) The consumer's Social Security number or other government issued identification number, if obtained by the creditor; - (iii)# The consumer's address at Charge-Off; - (iv)# The creditor's name at Charge-Off; - (v)[#] The creditor's address at Charge-Off; - (vi)

-A copy of the signed contract or other account level document(s) that were transmitted to the consumer while the account was active that provides evidence of the relevant consumer's liability for the debt in question.
-Other documents may include, but are not limited to, a copy of the most recent terms and conditions or a copy of the last activity statement showing a purchase transaction, service billed, payment, or balance transfer; - (vii) The account number at Charge-Off; - (viii) The unpaid balance due on the account, with a breakdown of the post-Charge-Off Balance/judgment amount, interest, fees, payments (inclusive of post-judgment payments), and creditor/owner authorized credits or adjustments;
+- (iv) transfers to a creditor made in connection with the Certified Company's default on a loan or lending agreement. - (b) Policies & Procedures A Certified Company shall establish and maintain policies and procedures that provide rules, processes, and procedures it follows in the purchase or sale of receivables and judgments to ensure accuracy and completeness of information. - (c) Required Data & Documents for Receivables When purchasing or selling receivables, a Certified Company shall obtain or provide at the time of the transaction the following account related information [the purchase/sale agreement may authorize the use of secure document storage facilities maintained by the seller or a third party for the documents referenced in subparagraphs (vi), (xiii), and (xiv), provided that the purchaser has reviewed the portfolio pursuant to paragraph (e), has access to the documents, and can demand delivery of any or all of the documents upon request]: - $(i)^{^{\#}}$ The consumer's first and last name: - (ii) The consumer's Social Security number or other government issued identification number, if obtained by the creditor; - (iii)[#] The consumer's address at Charge-Off; - (iv)[#] The creditor's name at Charge-Off; - (v)[#] The creditor's address at Charge-Off; - (vi) A copy of the signed contract or other account level document(s) that were transmitted to the consumer while the account was active that provides evidence of the relevant consumer's liability for the debt in question.
+Other documents may include, but are not limited to, a copy of the most recent terms and conditions or a copy of the last activity statement showing a purchase transaction, service billed, payment, or balance transfer; - (vii)[#] The account number at Charge-Off; - (viii) The unpaid balance due on the account, with a breakdown of the post-Charge-Off Balance, interest, fees, payments, and creditor/owner authorized credits or adjustments; - (ix) The date and amount of the consumer's last payment, provided a payment was made; - (x) Sufficient information to calculate the dates of account delinquency and Default; - (xi)[#] The date of Charge-Off; - (xii)[#] The balance at Charge-Off; - (xiii) A copy of a statement that reflects the Charge-Off Balance; - (xiv)[#] A copy of each bill of sale or other document evidencing the transfer of ownership of the debt from the initial sale by the Charge-Off creditor to each successive owner that when reviewed in its totality provides a complete and unbroken chain of title documenting the name and dates of ownership of the creditor and each subsequent owner up to and including the Certified Company.

-6 NOTE: The items denoted by an asterisk () are required by the U.S. Office of the Comptroller of the Currency for financial institutions under its jurisdiction and items denoted by the number symbol () are consistent with the requirements contained in the CFPB consent decrees issued in 2015.
+7 NOTE: The items denoted by an asterisk () are required by the U.S. Office of the Comptroller of the Currency for financial institutions under its jurisdiction and items denoted by the number symbol ([#]) are consistent with the requirements contained in the CFPB consent decrees issued in 2015.